Lindt8/PHITS-Tools/paper.md

 the various output processing options and settings within `PHITS Tools`.

 When used as an imported module, `PHITS Tools` provides a number of supplemental functions aiding with further analyses, such as tools for constructing one's own tally over the history-by-history output of the "dump" files, rebinning histogrammed results to a different desired binning structure, applying effective dose conversion coefficients from ICRP 116 [@ICRP116_ref_withauthors] to tallied particle fluences, or retrieving a PHITS-input-formatted [Material] section entry (including its corresponding density) from a large database of over 350 materials (primarily consisting of the selection of materials within the PNNL Compendium of Material Composition Data for Radiation Transport Modeling [@PNNL_materials_compendium]), among other useful functions.

-`DCHAIN Tools` is a separate Python module for handling the outputs of the DCHAIN code and is included as a submodule within the `PHITS Tools` repository.
+The `DCHAIN Tools` submodule handles the outputs of the DCHAIN code.
 Its primary function parses all of the various output files of the DCHAIN code and compiles the metadata and numeric results&mdash;the confluence of the specified regions, output time steps, all nuclides and their inventories (and derived quantities), and complex decay chain schemes illustrating the production/destruction mechanisms for all nuclides&mdash;into a single unified dictionary object.
-The `DCHAIN Tools` module includes some additional useful functions such as retrieving neutron activation cross sections from DCHAIN's built-in nuclear data libraries, calculating flux-weighted single-group activation cross sections, and visualizing and summarizing the most significant nuclides (in terms of activity,
+The `DCHAIN Tools` submodule includes some additional useful functions such as retrieving neutron activation cross sections from DCHAIN's built-in nuclear data libraries, calculating flux-weighted single-group activation cross sections, and visualizing and summarizing the most significant nuclides (in terms of activity,